cancerit/dockstore-cgpmap/README.md

 ## Run instructions

-The full documentation covering input files, optional parameters, and methods of running dockstore-cgpmap can be found in the [github wiki][github wiki].
+The full documentation covering input files, optional parameters, and methods of running dockstore-cgpmap can be found in the [github wiki][github-wiki].

 ## Development